 All school-sponsored extra-curricular/co-curricular activities, will be implementing an Activity Fee beginning with the 2020-2021 school year.
 Students will be assessed an annual activity fee due prior to any student participating in a sport/activity during the school year.
 This annual fee will be charged to any student in grades 6 through 12 wishing to participate.
 Activity fees for all clubs must be paid prior to participation.
+Please note that as of January 2022, the activity fee will not be required for a student if their membership in a co-curricular activity is a requirement of a class in which they are enrolled.

-The 2022-2023 fee schedule is as follows:
+The 2023-2024 fee schedule is as follows: